SuminK135/SuminK135.github.io/about.md

 permalink: /about/
 ---

-##### Hi :) I am Sumin from S.korea.
+Hi :) I am Sumin from S.korea.
 I'm very interested in Web, Java, and other new information technologies and also learning about those.

-##### I have a degree in sociology, and I'm studying computer science major and developing Web Project now.
+I have a degree in sociology, and I'm studying computer science major and developing Web Project now.

 ### Skills

-- JAVA
+- JAVA / JSP / Spring
-- Javascript
+- JS / jQuery / Ajax
 - HTML / CSS / Bootstrap
 - mySQL
 - IBM SPSS Statistics